Advertisement

 This issue goes beyond economic implications.

 Dredging and sand filling activities have resulted in a situation where legal intervention is necessary to resolve disputes between property owners and Gilbert and Ronald Chagoury, the owners of Eko Atlantic.
-This issue goes beyond economic implications and now requires the judiciary to step in and mediate.
-Olumide Aju SAN is representing Mondinvest Limited in a lawsuit against the Eko Atlantic promoters.
-The suit aims to hold the promoters accountable for negligent dredging that caused damage and devaluation to properties.
+This issue goes beyond economic implications and now requires the Judiciary to step in and mediate.
+Olumide Aju SAN is representing Mondinvest Limited in a Lawsuit against the Eko Atlantic promoters.
+The suit aims to hold the promoters accountable for negligent dredging that caused damage and Devaluation to properties.

 Mondinvest Limited is also seeking restoration of the Kuramo Waters back to its original state, all under the supervision of the court.
 By rigorously interrogating expert witnesses, the plaintiff has exposed the extensive damage resulting from careless dredging techniques.
 The potential consequences of the court ruling are vast, with significant financial investments and the livelihoods of over 200 businesses hanging in the balance.
 The final judgment on this lawsuit is scheduled for May 30, 2024, by the court.
 It is crucial for all stakeholders, including government bodies like the Federal and State Ministry of Environment, to reconsider the dredging activities and their effects on communities.